pytorch/pytorch/torch/ao/quantization/fx/README.md

     return linear
 ```

-In eager mode quantization, users need to call `fuse_modules` or `fuse_modules_qat` and provide a list of fully qualified names for the submodules that need to be fused.
-We will get the same result as the eager mode fusion.
-What we did in this example is
+What we did in this example is:

-Identify (Linear - ReLU) subgraph by searching through the model graph
+* Identify (Linear - ReLU) subgraph by searching through the model graph
-For each of the identified subgraph, we replace the `root_node` (typically the weighted module in the pattern, like Linear), with a fused module by calling the fuser_method for this pattern, a fused module is a sequential of a few modules, e.g. nni.LinearReLU is a sequential of linear and relu module
+* For each of the identified subgraph, we replace the `root_node` (typically the weighted module in the pattern, like Linear), with a fused module by calling the fuser_method for this pattern, a fused module is a sequential of a few modules, e.g. nni.LinearReLU is a sequential of linear and relu module

 `backend_config` configurations relevant to this step are:

 ```
 BackendPatternConfig((torch.nn.ReLU, torch.nn.Linear))
     .set_fuser_method(reverse_sequential_wrapper2(nni.LinearReLU))
     ._set_root_node_getter(my_root_node_getter)
     ._set_extra_inputs_getter(my_extra_inputs_getter)